 1. Arioso and Chorus [Dictum] (T, B, and S, A, T, B)

-Jesus took to him the twelve then and said:
+Jesus took aside the twelve then and said:

-fully which is written now of the Son of man.
+accomplished fully that was written about the Son of man.

 (S, A, T, B)

-However, they understood nothing and did not grasp what this his saying
+However, they understood nothing and did not fathom what his

 2. Aria (A)